EndPointCorp/end-point-blog/2021/08/12/xapian-search.html.md

  - the results give us back the JSON we stored in the index.

-So let's call it done and move to the next part, the searcher.
+So let’s call it done and move to the next part, the searcher.

 Now, while the indexer is a single script, the search needs to be plugged into the live code of your site.
 For the purposes of this